japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

   store: StateStore): Iterator[UnsafeRow]
 ----

-All values in the <<spark-sql-streaming-StateStore.adoc#, state store>>
+All values in the <<spark-sql-streaming-StateStore.md#, state store>>

-Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operator is executed.
+Used exclusively when <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>> physical operator is executed.

 |===

 [[supportedVersions]]
-`StreamingAggregationStateManager` supports <<createStateManager, two versions of state managers for streaming aggregations>> (per the <<spark-sql-streaming-properties.adoc#spark.sql.streaming.aggregation.stateFormatVersion, spark.sql.streaming.aggregation.stateFormatVersion>> internal configuration property):
+`StreamingAggregationStateManager` supports <<createStateManager, two versions of state managers for streaming aggregations>> (per the <<spark-sql-streaming-properties.md#spark.sql.streaming.aggregation.stateFormatVersion, spark.sql.streaming.aggregation.stateFormatVersion>> internal configuration property):

-* [[legacyVersion]] `1` (for the legacy <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#StreamingAggregationStateManagerImplV1, StreamingAggregationStateManagerImplV1>>)
+* [[legacyVersion]] `1` (for the legacy <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md#StreamingAggregationStateManagerImplV1, StreamingAggregationStateManagerImplV1>>)

-* [[default]] `2` (for the default <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#StreamingAggregationStateManagerImplV2, StreamingAggregationStateManagerImplV2>>)
+* [[default]] `2` (for the default <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md#StreamingAggregationStateManagerImplV2, StreamingAggregationStateManagerImplV2>>)

 [[implementations]]
-NOTE: <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.adoc#, StreamingAggregationStateManagerBaseImpl>> is the one and only known direct implementation of the <<contract, StreamingAggregationStateManager Contract>> in Spark Structured Streaming.
+NOTE: <<spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md#, StreamingAggregationStateManagerBaseImpl>> is the one and only known direct implementation of the <<contract, StreamingAggregationStateManager Contract>> in Spark Structured Streaming.

 NOTE: `StreamingAggregationStateManager` is a Scala *sealed trait* which means that all the <<implementations, implementations>> are in the same compilation unit (a single file).